Alex

-Jordan borrows computational approaches developed for model laboratory systems like Drosophila and Zebrafish, and employs them in settings where animal behaviour has evolved – Lake Tanganyika, the Mediterranean Sea, coral reefs, and tropical rainforests.
+Alex is an Independent Research Group Leader at the Max Planck Institute of Animal Behaviour.
+He is interested in how behaviour has evolved, what the adaptive value of behaviour is, and what the mechanisms that underlie behaviour are.
+He seeks to understand how the physical structure of behavior changes over evolutionary time, how conserved patterns of behaviour can take on new function, how social interactions are modified by current context, how animals perceive and cognitively process social cues, and how environments – both social and physical – change and are changed by behaviour.
+His lab borrows computational approaches developed for model laboratory systems and employs them in the wild – places like Lake Tanganyika, the Mediterranean Sea, Central American reefs, and tropical rainforests.
 Using techniques like computer vision and machine learning, automated tracking of behaviour, and 3D reconstruction of environments, he aims for a quantitative assessment of the expression and value of behaviour in the places it naturally occurs.

 Who (else) is Alex Jordan?